MarisaKirisame/MemoryBalancerAE/README.md

         an md5 hash of the single file (use the md5 or md5sum command-line tool to generate the hash), or the full commit hash for the repository (e.g., from git reflog --no-abbrev)

-The URL must be a Google Drive, Dropbox, Github, Bitbucket, or (public) Gitlab URL, to help protect the anonymity of the reviewers.
-You may upload your artifact directly if it is a single file less than 15 MB.

 Your overview should consist of two parts:
     a Getting Started Guide and
     Step-by-Step Instructions for how you propose to evaluate your artifact (with appropriate connections to the relevant sections of your paper);